abagul1/Assignment6/resources/README.txt

     The text and svg views are able to output to the console if no output path is specified, and will create a new file with the given name if the output file does not already exist.

+Operational Notes:

+    The way our model is structured, each tick represents a frame, so the speed is both the frame rate and the speed of execution.
+For optimal animation rendering use speeds above 10.